-Dr Shital Panchal has more than 19 years of teaching and research experience.
+Dr Shital Panchal is working as an Associate Professor in the Department of Pharmacology.
+She has more than 19 years of teaching and research experience.
 She has published more than 65 articles in reputed journals and 2 books.
 Current areas of research are nutraceuticals, clinical trials, pre-clinical studies, kinetic studies, toxicity studies, metabolic, GI and neurological disorders and epidemiology.
-She has received major and minor research projects from Government funding agencies like ICMR, AP Organics Ltd(India), ProbioticSmart LLP (USA), GUJCOST, and Nirma University as a principal investigator.
-She has worked on consultancy projects for pharmaceutical and nutraceutical companies in India and USA, like Intas biopharmaceuticals, Troikaa Pharmaceuticals, Pharmanza Herbal Pvt Ltd, ProbioticSmart LLP (USA), etc. She has presented research work in many national and international conferences and chaired scientific sessions, delivered lectures in conferences.
+She has received major and minor research projects from Government funding agencies and Industries like ICMR, AP Organics Ltd(India), ProbioticSmart LLP (USA), GUJCOST, and Nirma University as a principal investigator.
+She has worked as consultant for pharmaceutical and nutraceutical companies in India and USA, like Intas biopharmaceuticals, Troikaa Pharmaceuticals, Pharmanza Herbal Pvt Ltd, ProbioticSmart LLP (USA), etc. She has presented research work in many national and international conferences and chaired scientific sessions, delivered lectures in conferences.
 She is a member of professional bodies like Indian Pharmacological society, APTI IPA, ISTE.
 She is a recognised PG and PhD guide at Nirma University.